abdgonivich/Maven-assembly-plugin-test/README.md

 # Maven-assembly-plugin-test

 The perpose of this project in this repository is to gengerate executable jar file which include all dependencies.

 The generated jar file should be executable by "java" command and on any enviroment installed JVM.

+project "sample" use jackson databind library to confirm this perpose.